pharo-ide/ClassAnnotation/README.md

 MyClass metaAnnotations
 MyClass metaAnnotationsDo: [:each | each logCr]
 ```
 Notice that each annotation includes the annotated class and the selector of declaration method.

-By queries annotation you are also retrieve related classes which is very suitable for implementation of various kind of system pluggability.
+All annotations are cached in the special registry.
+It is cheap to query them.

 ## Extending classes with meta information from external packages
 Because annotations are declared in the methods it provides interesting feature to extend meta information by external packages.